-Quickly adding to that skill set, Amanda is now a reporter, video journalist, fill-in anchor and fill-in assignment editor.
+Quickly adding to that skill set, Amanda is now a reporter (sometimes covering the National Assembly in Quebec), video journalist, fill-in anchor and fill-in assignment editor.

 She’s been on the frontlines of some of the biggest stories in the province, such as the march against climate change that drew hundreds of thousands of people to Montreal, the amber alert triggered by accused double-murder suspect Ugo Fredette (prompting a province-wide manhunt) and the spring floods in both 2017 and 2019.

 Amanda is most passionate about covering politics, breaking news and look-back pieces, such as the story she did on the old Champlain Bridge ahead of the Samuel de Champlain Bridge's official opening.